-- Make sure the USB-B Port on your MPC X, MPC Live, MPC Live II or MPC One is connected to your computer. - 2.
+- Make sure the USB-B Port on your MPC X/Live/Live II/One/Key 61 is connected to your computer. - 2.
 On your computer, open the MPC software. - 3.
-If MPC X, MPC Live, MPC Live II or MPC One is powered off, press the power switch to power it on. - 4.
-If MPC X, MPC Live, MPC Live II or MPC One is currently in Standalone Mode, press Menu to enter the Menu, and then tap the MPC chip icon in the upperright corner.
+If MPC X/Live/Live II/One/Key 61 is powered off, press the power switch to power it on. - 4.
+If MPC X/Live/Live II/One/Key 61 is currently in Standalone Mode, press Menu to enter the Menu, and then tap the MPC chip icon in the upper-right corner.
 When the Enter Controller Mode window appears, tap Controller Mode to continue.
 (If you tap Cancel, you can continue using your MPC hardware in Standalone Mode.)
 Looking for computer may appear briefly on the screen before the MPC hardware recognizes the USB connection as a controller.